arleigh418/Base-On-K_means-and-Doc2Vec-Pixnet-Article-Classification/README.md

 3.stop.txt is used to remove unimportant Chinese words.(like '什麼' or '於是')

-4.I use a little part of Pixnet data to train Kmeans for test,but you  better use the whole pixnet open data to train Doc2vec.
+4.I use a little part of Pixnet data to train Kmeans for test,and use the whole pixnet open data to train Doc2vec.

 5.For Unsupervised Learning  I think the results are not bad , you can feel a little different in each category.(There are 8 categories)